Jeremie-Beucler/Rythm-of-thoughts/README.md

 In addition, GAMs include random intercepts for both participants and questions.
 This accounts for individual variability and question-specific effects, ensuring that the estimated trajectories reflect generalizable patterns rather than idiosyncrasies of the data.

-Given the noisy nature of verbal reasoning data, GAMs provide an important advantage: they smooth the trajectories while preserving meaningful signal.
+Given the noisy nature of our LLM-annotated data, GAMs provide an important advantage: they smooth the trajectories while preserving meaningful signal.
 This smoothing facilitates interpretation, allowing us to assess whether the function trajectories are theoretically plausible and robust across participants.

 ![GAM-predicted trajectories for each deliberation function.
 Confidence intervals represent 95% CI.](./Output/gam_trajectory_functions_overall_trajectory.png)